 Of all the activities in Germany you can experience, perhaps none is as delightful and affordable as wolfing down ice cream shaped like spaghetti.

 Invented by a genius Italian man in Mannheim back in the 60s, spaghettieis is THE way to eat ice cream in Germany, with vanilla ice cream shoved through a press to look like strands of spaghetti, all topped with strawberry sauce and some kind of coconut or almond flake to mimic parmesan.

 You’ll never want to eat peasant non-pasta ice cream ever again.

 31. Fall weirdly in love with the strangest-sounding foods

-Last but not least, one of the best things you can do in Germany is simply lose yourself to the confusing vortex of baffling foods that dot the German culinary landscape.
+As you can tell from this list, there’s no shortage of activities to do in Germany, but one of the best is simply losing yourself to the confusing vortex of baffling foods that dot the German culinary landscape.

 Raw minced pork sculpted like a hedgehog?
 Leathery smoked eels?
 “HAND CHEESE WITH MUSIC?”
 Yes, yes, and yes.

 …. but there’s a strange magical property in these German foods, like a built-in Stockholm syndrome… because no matter how weird they sound, oftentimes, you just start to enjoy it.